When a child is diagnosed with cancer, it can affect every member of the family. It can be especially difficult for siblings.

 Seek outside help

-If your child or anyone in your family is struggling, your child’s cancer care team as well as many local community organizations can help connect you to support groups or can recommend appropriate services for siblings and families.
+If your child or anyone in your family is struggling, your child’s cancer care social worker and team as well as many local community organizations can help connect you to support groups or can recommend appropriate services for siblings and families.
 Here are few resources that may help:

 - Banner MD Anderson Cancer Center support classes and groups